3 Dimensions of Leadership Presence that Drive Retention and Results

 How we interact – the quality and quantity of communication.

-With many people continuing to work from home, casual interactions today are limited.
-No more coffee room chats or swinging by an office for a quick check-in.
+With many people working from home, casual interactions today are limited.
 Conversations today are more intentional and more scheduled, and thus, may often feel more formal.
 Even certain modes of conversation can cause friction.
 For example, while texting and instant messaging may be acceptable methods of business communication to some, they may feel intrusive to others.
 Taking a pulse on when, where, and how you communicate sets the right stage for optimal receptiveness, input, interaction, and outcomes.

 A critical part of good communication is active listening – listening and responding to improve mutual understanding.
 To improve their active listening, leaders should strive to: